Bernardo Arévalo: First 100 days

 In his first days in office, Arévalo reversed a government agreement signed by his predecessor that would have granted security and vehicles to former officials from the Giammattei cabinet for six years.

 On 18–19 January Arévalo ordered the removal of metal barriers from the presidential residency and National Palace.
-These barriers were initially installed in 2016 during the Jimmy Morales administration and remained under Alejandro Giammattei's mandate.
+These barriers were initially installed in 2016 during the Jimmy Morales administration and remained in place under Alejandro Giammattei.
 The Arévalo government characterized the gesture "as a symbol of accessibility and closeness" towards the populace.
 After the removal of the railings, the Ministry of Culture and Sports reported a 43% increase in visits to the National Palace for the month of February.

 Between 17 January to 5 February, Arévalo and his cabinet dismissed several heads of government agencies, including the National Institute of Electrification (INDE), the Institute of Victim, and the General Directorate of Civil Aeronautics.
 These dismissals were attributed to the fact that the agency heads were linked to "acts of corruption" or had not "efficiently fulfilled" their duties.
 A total of 878 government employees were removed from their positions during Arévalo's first 30 days in office.

 On 8 February, Arévalo and Francisco Jiménez, the Minister of the Interior, announced the creation of the Special Group Against Extortion (GECE), a special force within the National Civil Police (PNC) aimed at combatting violent crime and extortions.
 The GECE will consist of 400 motorized officers who will patrol different regions of the country in phases.
 At the request of Arévalo, the United States government donated equipment to support the new task force.